 It's essentially an optical illusion thanks to Mother Nature.

-Ordinarily, the Cliffs of Moher are a lot more tame, although it is, of course, advised to be very careful along the cliffs.
+Ordinarily, the Cliffs of Moher are a lot tamer, although it is, of course, advised to be very careful along the cliffs.
 The cliffs stretch along five-miles of the coast of the Wild Atlantic Way and they usually offer dramatic views of the ocean that will take your breath away.

 Best to try to visit on a clear day when the sun's out!